-- ✓ Annual election of directors and majority voting with a resignation policy - ✓ 9 out of 10 director nominees are independent - ✓ Independent Audit, Social Responsibility & Compensation, Nominating & Governance ("Nominating"), and Sustainability & Risk Committees - ✓ Regular executive sessions of independent directors - ✓ Separation of the Chairman of the Board (the "Chairman") and Chief Executive Officer ("CEO") positions - ✓ Risk oversight by full Board and committees, including Sustainability Governance Framework ensuring oversight over ESG matters and initiatives - ✓ Annually a separate Board meeting is devoted solely to the long-term strategy of the Company, in addition to regular discussions about Company strategy at meetings throughout the year - ✓ Frequent meetings of our non-management and independent directors, with over 97% of meetings being attended by directors and applicable Committee members in 2021 - ✓ Directors limited to no more than two other public company boards, and the CEO limited to no more than one other public company board - ✓ Annual Board and committee assessments, including individual director interviews and assessments facilitated by third party - ✓ Tracking of Board Education programs attended by directors with a recommendation that each director attend at least one Board Education program every two years - ✓ Policies prohibiting pledging and hedging transactions involving the Company's common stock, par value \$0.01 per share (the "Common Stock") by directors and executive officers - ✓ Minimum stock ownership requirements for our directors and executive officers - ✓ Board oversight and disclosure of political and lobbying contributions - ✓ Active stakeholder engagement
+- Annual election of directors and majority voting with a resignation policy - √ 10 out of 11 director nominees are independent - ✓ Independent Audit, Social Responsibility & Compensation, Nominating & Governance, and Sustainability & Risk Committees - Regular executive sessions of independent directors - ✓ Separation of the Chairman of the Board (the "Chairman") and Chief Executive Officer ("CEO") positions - Risk oversight by full Board and committees, including Sustainability Governance Framework ensuring oversight over ESG matters and initiatives - ✓ Annually a separate Board meeting is devoted solely to the long-term strategy of the Company, in addition to regular discussions about Company strategy at meetings throughout the year - ✓ Frequent meetings of our non-management and independent directors

+- ✓ Directors limited to no more than two other public company boards, and the CEO limited to no more than one other public company board - Annual Board and committee assessments, including individual director interviews and assessments facilitated by third party - ✓ Tracking of Board Education programs attended by directors with a recommendation that each director attend at least one Board Education program every two years - ✓ Policies prohibiting pledging and hedging transactions involving the Company's common stock, par value \$0.01 per share (the "Common Stock"), by directors and executive officers, without General Counsel approval - Minimum stock ownership requirements for our directors and executive officers - Board oversight and disclosure of political and lobbying contributions - ✓ Active stakeholder engagement

-2021 COMPENSATION HIGHLIGHTS
+2022 COMPENSATION HIGHLIGHTS

-In 2021, Vistra again received strong support for its executive compensation programs, with over 95% of votes cast approving, on an advisory basis, our executive compensation.
-In 2021, as in prior years, the Social Responsibility & Compensation Committee considered input from our stockholders and other stakeholders as part of its annual review of Vistra's executive compensation program.
-Based in part on discussions with stockholders, beginning in 2021 we adopted a new ESG index in our annual incentive compensation scorecard.
+In 2022, Vistra again received strong support for its executive compensation programs, with over 97% of votes cast approving, on an advisory basis, our executive compensation.
+In 2022, as in prior years, the Social Responsibility & Compensation Committee considered input from our stockholders and other stakeholders as part of its annual review of Vistra's executive compensation program.
+Based in part on discussions with stockholders, beginning in 2022 we adopted a new development and construction index to assess progress of renewable development targets and milestones.